pulibrary/ops-catchall/services/obsd.md

-### Create a denylist OpenBSD Virtual Machine
+### Create an OpenBSD Virtual Machine

-**Don't Panic!**

-These steps will setup a [denylist](https://denylist.pulcloud.io) VM which will be configured and managed by [https://github.com/pulibrary/princeton_ansible/blob/main/playbooks/denyhost.yml](https://github.com/pulibrary/princeton_ansible/blob/main/playbooks/denyhost.yml)
+These steps will setup an OpenBSD VM on Google Cloud.
+This documentation was originally written to support the first implementation of the external DenyList for our firewall.
+That functionality has been moved to an S3 file.

 #### Prerequisites to Install OpenBSD on (Google Cloud)